E3 will always be the buzziest gaming trade show, but Los Angeles doesn’t hog all the fun.

 Initially an MMO but apparently no longer, DokeV, if we’re going to be reductive, looks like Pokemon on steroids.
 But that’s definitely meant as a complement.

-Perhaps this year’s Gamescom’s best out-of-nowhere reveal, this open-world action adventure game looks absolutely stunning, and in the trailer we see a bunch of trendy kids whizzing around a vibrant city on jet-powered skateboards, rollerblades, jet skis and a space hopper to name just a few of the apparent transportation methods, as well as battling giant monsters while roaring thunderstorms descend.
+Perhaps this year’s Gamescom’s best out-of-nowhere reveal, this open-world action adventure game looks absolutely stunning in its debut trailer, in which we see a bunch of trendy kids whizzing around a vibrant city on jet-powered skateboards, rollerblades, jet skis and a space hopper to name just a few of the apparent transportation methods, as well as battling giant monsters while roaring thunderstorms descend.
 We need to know more.

 Lego Star Wars: The Skywalker Saga resurfaces